Rental Car Insurance: Do You Need It If You Have Auto Insurance?

 How to Confirm Your Coverage Before Renting

 Don't wait until you're at the rental counter to figure this out.
-Here's a straightforward checklist to follow before your trip:
+Here's a straightforward checklist to follow before your trip.
+Also consider checking whether your auto policy covers you driving other cars — the same rules that apply to borrowed vehicles often govern rental car coverage as well.

 Step 1 — Review your declarations page Check for collision, comprehensive, and liability coverage.
-Your car insurance declarations page will show your limits and deductibles at a glance.
+Your declarations page will show your limits and deductibles at a glance.

 Step 2 — Call your auto insurer and ask: